hhbyyh/DataFrameCheatSheet/README.md

 # Spark DataFrame Cheat Sheet
-Yuhao's cheat sheet for Spark DataFrame.
-Glad if it can help and welcome to contribute.
+Yuhao's cheat sheet for Apache Spark DataFrame.
+Welcome to contribute.

 ## Core Concepts
 DataFrame is simply a type alias of Dataset[Row]